TechnoDoomed1/The-THING-game/README.md

 # The THING game
 A single player terminal based game I created back in its day, based on "The Thing" movie saga.
 Released on both English and Spanish, though the Spanish version is slightly newer and has a few extra bells and whistles added to it.
+The game is programmed with Python.

-DISCLAIMER: I do not own anything related to "The Thing" (TM), and this game is something I did for fun, and in no way I intend to infringe on the copyright of this amazing franchise.
+**DISCLAIMER:** I do not own anything related to "The Thing" (TM), and this game is something I did for fun, and in no way I intend to infringe on the copyright of this amazing franchise.

 ### How it works